nonken/hurricane/README.md

 **Alias already exists**
 When you destroy the stack and recreate it, you need to delete an alias used for KMS:
+You need to remove an alias for each stage.
+Look or this in the CDK error message.
 ```
 aws kms delete-alias --alias-name ALIAS --profile YOUR_CREDENTIAL_PROFILE --region AWS_REGION
 ```